Tykhyy's Conjecture on finite mapping class group orbits: Finite mapping class orbits for 4-punctured spheres

 \subsubsection{Orbits of Type~\Romannum{2}}

 Let's start with finite orbits of Type~\Romannum{2}.
 They are the only finite orbits of length 2 inside DT components and their discovery is usually attributed to Hitchin~\cite{hitchin-1}.
-The peripheral angles for an orbit of Type~\Romannum{2} are $\{\theta_1,\theta_1,\theta_2,\theta_2\}$ with $\theta_1+\theta_2>3\pi$.
+The peripheral angles for an orbit of Type~\Romannum{2} are $\{\theta_1,\theta_1,\theta_2,\theta_2\}$ for two angles $\theta_i\in(0,2\pi)$ satisfying $\theta_1+\theta_2>3\pi$.